Five Tips to Improve Customer Experience

 3. Be proactive.

 Identify all friction points in your customer service.
-Be proactive in addressing those friction points and moments in advance.
+Be proactive in addressing those customer friction points and moments in advance.
 If the issue is beyond your reasonable control, keep your customers informed upfront so that the customer doesn’t have to deal with surprises.

 4. Respond quickly to queries.